 Your journey to law school begins at the University of Central Missouri.
 While UCM does not have a law or pre-law degree, our pre-law pathway delivers the education you need to excel.
 Choose an undergraduate degree that best supports your career plans and enjoy more affordable tuition rates and smaller class sizes than at larger schools.
 The personal interaction with UCM faculty who hold Juris Doctor law degrees offers you tremendous value and is just one of the many reasons alumni rank us among the best schools for pre-law.

-Our partnership with the University of Missouri helps ensure your acceptance and seamless transfer to University of Missouri School of Law - Columbia or Kansas City.
-Following our 3+3 program, you can complete your education — bachelor’s degree at UCM and Juris Doctor degree at Mizzou Law — in six years.
+Our partnership with the University of Missouri helps ensure your acceptance and seamless transfer to University of Missouri — Columbia and the University of Missouri — Kansas City.
+Following our 3+3 program, you can complete your education — bachelor’s degree at UCM and Juris Doctor degree at either of these schools — in six years.

 Though you are not required to choose any specific undergraduate major for acceptance into law school, many UCM students who have gone on to success in law school have chosen one of the following undergraduate majors:

 LSAT prep assistance and practice

 Preferred admit to Mizzou law schools

 Advice of UCM staff with JD degrees